Court of Protection and the Mental Capacity Act 2005

 Choosing a Deputy

 When a person cannot manage their own affairs, a Deputy will need to be appointed to oversee these matters on their behalf.
 This is often a trusted family member, while in some cases a solicitor may be assigned this role.
-Our dedicated in-house team is led by Head of Court of Protection Jane MacGregor, a panel deputy of the Court of Protection Panel of Deputies.
+Our dedicated in-house team is led by Head of Court of Protection Jane MacGregor.
 If you need assistance with your financial affairs, we can provide a comprehensive service that is tailored to meet your needs.
 Where you have elected a deputy of your own choosing, we can help them to carry out all the functions of their role effectively, giving advice and guidance where appropriate.

-For help understanding Court of Protection rules, as well as practical guidance once a Deputy has been appointed, call Jackson Lees on 0151 282 1700.
+For help understanding Court of Protection rules, as well as practical guidance once a Deputy has been appointed, call Jackson Lees on 0151 282 1700 and one of our Liverpool Solicitors or Wirral Solicitors will be in touch.
 We will assess all aspects of your case in order to give you the most relevant, useful feedback possible.